These instructions are for DML version 3.5.9

 to insert into the corresponding image container.

-Note the disc formats available. when downloading from TMDb, you have the option of 4kUHD, Blu-ray, or DVD disc types.
+Note the media types available.
+When downloading from TMDB, you have the option of Online Video, 4kUHD, Blu-ray, DVD, or VHS.

 Here you also have the option of adding Home Movies to allow for your own creations.